UniExeterRSE/improve-r-code/_episodes/02_aesthetics.md

 ---
 layout: page
-title: Focus on the Aesthetics
+title: Attention on the Aesthetics
 order: 3
 session: 1
 length: 20